 Tacora was formed under the Business Corporations Act (British Columbia) on January 12, 2017 and is incorporated in British Columbia, Canada.
-Tacora's registered office is located at Suite 1700, Park Place, 666 Burrard Street, Vancouver, BC V6C 2X8 Canada with its principal place of business located at 3400 De L'Eclipse, Suite 630, Brossard, QC J4Z 0P3 Canada.
-The controlling and ultimate parent of Tacora is Proterra M&M MGCA B.V.
+Tacora's registered office is located at 199 Bay Street, 5300 Commerce Court West, Toronto, ON M4L 1B9 Canada.

 On July 18, 2017, Tacora completed the acquisition (the "Acquisition") of substantially all of the assets associated with the Scully Mine located north of the Town of Wabush, Newfoundland and Labrador, Canada (the "Scully Mine").
 The acquisition was made pursuant to an asset purchase agreement (the "APA") dated June 2, 2017 among Tacora, MagGlobal LLC, Wabush Iron Co.
 Limited, Wabush Resources Inc. and Wabush Lake Railway Company Limited pursuant to a court supervised process under the Companies' Creditors Arrangement Act (Canada) ("CCAA").
-Tacora commenced commercial production at of its key asset, the Scully Mine, a long-life, large-scale open pit operation, in June 2019.
+Tacora commenced commercial production of its key asset, the Scully Mine, a long-life, large-scale open pit operation, in June 2019.
+Approximately 65% of employees are covered under collective bargaining agreement which expire on December 31, 2027.

 On January 13, 2021, pursuant to a share purchase agreement between the seller, Sydvaranger AS and the purchaser, Tacora Resources Inc., the Company completed the acquisition of 100% of the share capital of Sydvaranger Mining AS (the "Sydvaranger Mine" or "Sydvaranger").
 The Sydvaranger Mine is a long lived, large scale iron ore open pit, mineral processing plant and port with its concentrator and port facilities in the town of Kirkenes, Norway and the mines are 8 kilometers to the south near the town of Bjørnevatn, Norway.
-As a result of the acquisition, Tacora has the option to restart the Sydvaranger Mine which is shovel ready and fully permitted in a tier 1 jurisdiction.
-Sydvaranger is currently under a care and maintenance program.
+As a result of the acquisition, Tacora acquired the option to restart the Sydvaranger Mine which is shovel ready and fully permitted in a tier 1 jurisdiction.
+As of December 31, 2022, Sydvaranger was under a care and maintenance program.